Tooth extraction can cause swelling of the cheek after dental care.

 - Caution: Avoid vigorous rinsing to prevent dislodging the protective blood clot.

-Natural remedies to relieve swelling and pain
+Quick natural remedies to reduce swelling and tooth pain

 Here are additional natural solutions to soothe pain and promote healing: